nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Git-Concepts.md

 Although every repository usage is unique, some common activities will occur at some point in the lifetime of on most repositories:

-- A repository owner (e.g. a team lead or senior developer) will create a new, empty repository on a Git Server such as GitHub, GitLab, BitBucket Azure DevOps **TODO** Links.
+- A repository owner (e.g., a team lead or senior developer) will create a new, empty repository on a Git Server such as GitHub, GitLab, BitBucket, or Azure DevOps **TODO** Links.
-- Access to the repository will be configured (e.g. private or public access, and identify user who may read, and who may contribute, to the repository).
+- Access to the repository will be configured (e.g., private or public access, identifying users who may read and contribute to the repository).
 The repository can then be cloned locally.
-- The repository owner will identify the default branch in the repository (usually called `main`, or historically `master`), and will often protect the default branch from direct changes (instead, contributors are expected should push changes to another branch in the same repository, or a fork of the repository, and issue a Pull Request which can then be reviewed and approved).
+- The repository owner will identify the default branch in the repository (usually called `main`, or historically `master`) and will often protect the default branch from direct changes.
+Contributors are expected to push changes to another branch in the same repository or a fork of the repository and issue a Pull Request for review and approval.
 - It is common for the initial commit(s) in a repository to include:
-  - A `README.md` file, providing a brief outline of the purpose of the repository
+  - A `README.md` file providing a brief outline of the repository's purpose.
-  - A `.gitignore` file, which tells git which files in the Working Directory should NOT be checked into the repository (in software development, compiled and executable files and 3rd party library binary files are generally excluded)
+  - A `.gitignore` file that tells Git which files in the Working Directory should NOT be checked into the repository (in software development, compiled and executable files and 3rd party library binaries are generally excluded).
-  - For a software project, file(s) can be added which are used by your chosen DevOps Tool's build and release pipelines, which will allow continuous integration (CI) and continuous deployment (CD) practices, such as automatically triggering new builds when changes are made to a branch, or creating and deploying new releases when branches are merged into the default branch.
-This will require additional configuration outside of the repository.
+  - For a software project, files used by your chosen DevOps Tool's build and release pipelines, that enable continuous integration (CI) and continuous deployment (CD) practices.
+This includes automatically triggering new builds when changes are made to a branch or creating and deploying new releases when branches are merged into the default branch.
+Additional configuration outside of the repository will be required.
   - The inital commit may also include a baseline version of the software, documenation, or other artifacts being developed which require version control.
 - For software projects, the team will often set ground rules for the software development processes to be used on the repository, e.g.
   - using an established branching process such as GitFlow or GitHub Flow